kestra-io/docs/docs/architecture/README.md

 The Repository or more precisely repositories are the internal way to store data.
 Kestra provides multiple repository types that must be used with their queue counterparts.

-There exists three types of repositories:
+There exist three types of repositories:
 - **In-Memory** that must be used with the In-Memory Queue.
 - **Database** that must be used with the Database Queue.
 - **Elasticsearch** that must be used with the Kafka Queue. **Only available in the [Enterprise Edition](https://kestra.io/features/enterprise.html)**.